peterhudec/image-metadata-cruncher/README.txt

 == Screenshots ==

-1. Media upload form
+1. Plugin Settings
-2. Plugin options
+2. Available Metadata
+3. How to Use Template tags

 == Changelog ==